 Our Offshore Gulf of Mexico operations are also subject to potentially significant risks and liabilities attributable to or resulting from adverse environmental conditions, including pollution of offshore waters and related negative impact on wildlife and habitat, adverse sea conditions and platform damage or destruction due to collision with aircraft or marine vessels.
 Our Offshore Gulf of Mexico operations may also be negatively affected by a blowout or an uncontrolled release of oil or hazardous substances by third parties whose offshore operations are unrelated to our operations.
 We operate several platform rigs in the Gulf of Mexico.
 The Gulf of Mexico experiences hurricanes and other extreme weather conditions on a frequent basis, which may increase with any climate change.
 See below "- The physical effects of climate change and the regulation of greenhouse gases and climate change could have a negative impact on our business."
 Damage caused by high winds and turbulent seas could potentially curtail operations on our platform rigs for significant periods of time until the damage can be repaired.
 Moreover, we may experience disruptions in operations due to damage to customer platforms and other related facilities in the area.
-We also lease a fabrication facility near the Houston, Texas ship channel, and our principal fabricator and other extreme weather conditions, including coastal flooding, which in turn could affect our business, financial condition and results of operations.
+We also lease a fabrication facility near the Houston, Texas ship channel, and our principal fabricator and other vendors are also located in the gulf coast region and could be exposed to damage or disruption by hurricanes and other extreme weather conditions, including coastal flooding, which in turn could affect our business, financial condition and results of operations.